CowboyH/Multi-Glau/README.md

 # Multi-Glau
-This is the source code for the article 'An AI system with multiple functions to advance health equity of glaucoma healthcare in China '.
+This is the source code for the article 'An AI system with multiple functions to advance health equity of glaucoma healthcare in China '.<br>
 ![figure](readme/workflow.png "workflow")
 ## File description
 * SHAP.py : Visualizing the impact of features on the model, specifically visualizing the relative importance of features.
 Here is the link to the SHAP library: [SHAP Library](https://shap.readthedocs.io/en/latest/index.html#).